Pixy/jQueryFileUploadBundle/README.md

 Check the **JQuery\FileUploadBundle\Classes\UploadHandler.php** for more options.

-Handle uploaded imagew with the database
+Handle uploaded image with the database
 ===
 Coming soon...